-David Giles is the assistant director of the Program on Crisis Leadership (PCL) at Harvard Kennedy School.
+David Giles is the associate director & senior research associate of the Program on Crisis Leadership (PCL) at Harvard Kennedy School.
 In addition to playing a leadership role in the administration of the program, he conducts research and writes on a range of issues relating to crisis events and high-risk hazards.
 He co-edited with Arnold Howitt and Dutch Leonard the textbook Managing Crises: Responses to Large-Scale Emergencies (CQ Press, 2009) and is the author of a number of Harvard Kennedy School case studies, including a four-part series that examines the mass evacuations of the Houston and New Orleans metropolitan regions in 2005 and 2008; three cases that profile state-level responses to the 2009 H1N1 pandemic; and a case that explores the management of post-tsunami recovery in Aceh, Indonesia.
 He also serves as a teaching fellow for two Harvard Extension School courses: Crisis Management and Emergency Preparedness (MGMT 5090) and Disaster Relief and Recovery (MGMT 5095).

 Before joining PCL, Giles worked as a staff researcher at the Institute of Medicine (IOM), a division of the National Academies in Washington, DC.
 While at the IOM, he contributed to several studies concerning public health emergency preparedness as well as to a major review of smoking prevention efforts in the U.S., which helped inform the Tobacco Control Act of 2009.
 In addition, Giles served for two years as a NGO Development Volunteer with the Peace Corps in Romania, supporting the implementation of an AIDS/HIV public education campaign and working with city hall to establish a community development resource center.